astehlik/typo3-extension-html5mediakit/Documentation/Introduction/Index.rst

 This documentation provides step-by-step instructions for embedding video and audio files on your website using the "Video / Audio" content type.
 It also covers the process of uploading text WebVTT files as captions for the media file to enhanced accessibility.

-.. _what-it-works:
+.. _how-it-works:

-What does it work?
+How does it work?
 ================

 This extension introduces a new content type e "Video / Audio" that enhances the functionality of your website.
 Backend users gain the ability to upload and manage video and audio files in various formats, ensuring compatibility across different browsers.